To be a leader of sportswear manufacturer, create more values for sports brands

 BEST FOR

-From technical training tops to lightweight layers, this collection helps private label activewear brands build a men's product system that works across gym training, running, travel, recovery, and everyday movement.
+From half-zips to packable jackets, this collection helps private label activewear brands build men's technical layers that support training, running, travel, commute, and transitional weather.

 Half-Zip Training Midlayers